-- 1. Create a written plan for risk identification, prevention, and treatment of pressure injuries based on clinical practice guidelines and evidence-based practices. - Perform an initial systematic assessment at admission to identify patients and residents at risk for pressure injuries.
-Risk assessment tools such as the Braden Scale or the Norton Scale should be used in conjunction with a clinical assessment. - 3.
-When a pressure injury is diagnosed, treatment to stop the progression of the wound should be immediate and align with best practices.
-Documentation must include prevention methods, treatment plans, wound measurements, description of any exudate, wound stage, and photographic imaging when available.
+- EP 1 Create a written plan for risk identification, prevention, and treatment of pressure injuries based on clinical practice guidelines and evidence-based practices. - D Documentation is required. - EP 2 Perform an initial systematic assessment at admission to identify patients and residents at risk for pressure injuries.
+Risk assessment tools such as the Braden Scale or the Norton Scale should be used in conjunction with a clinical assessment.

-Note: The National Pressure Ulcer Advisory Panel clinical practice guidelines are an evidence-based resource.

-- 4. Reassess pressure injury risk or wound condition at intervals defined by the organization or as ordered by a physician or other licensed practitioner. - 5.
-Take action to address any identified risks to the patient or resident for pressure injuries, including the following: - Prevent injury to patients and residents by maintaining and improving tissue tolerance - Keep skin clean and dry - Prevent friction and shear - Protect against the adverse effects of external mechanical forces - 6.
-Staff receive initial and ongoing education, according to time frames determined by the organization, on how to identify risk for and prevent pressure injuries. - 7.
-Staff receive training, according to time frames determined by the organization, on identifying the signs of a new pressure injury and the immediate actions to take prior to providing care, treatment, and services. - 8.
-Physicians and other licensed practitioners receive ongoing training on pressure injury risk identification, prevention protocols, staging, and documentation. - 9.
-Patients, residents, and families receive education about pressure injury prevention.
+- EP 3 When a pressure injury is diagnosed, treatment to stop the progression of the wound should be immediate and align with best practices.
+Documentation must include prevention methods, treatment plans, wound measurements, description of any exudate, wound stage, and photographic imaging when available. - Note: The National Pressure Ulcer Advisory Panel clinical practice guidelines are an evidence-based resource. - EP 4 Reassess pressure injury risk or wound condition at intervals defined by the organization or as ordered by a physician or other licensed practitioner. - EP 5 Take action to address any identified risks to the patient or resident for pressure injuries, including the following: - Prevent injury to patients and residents by maintaining and improving tissue tolerance - Keep skin clean and dry - Prevent friction and shear - Protect against the adverse effects of external mechanical forces - EP 6 Staff receive initial and ongoing education, according to time frames determined by the organization, on how to identify risk for and prevent pressure injuries. - EP 7 Staff receive training, according to time frames determined by the organization, on identifying the signs of a new pressure injury and the immediate actions to take prior to providing care, treatment, and services. - Documentation is required. - EP 8 Physicians and other licensed practitioners receive ongoing training on pressure injury risk identification, prevention protocols, staging, and documentation. - Documentation is required. - EP 9 Patients, residents, and families receive education about pressure injury prevention.